mpangrazzi/redis-subscribe-sse/README.md

 ## Message manipulation

-Sometimes you need to some operation on the received messages before pushing them to the client.
-For example, you may need to do some encoding or decoding operations.
+Sometimes you need to some manipulations on the received messages before pushing them to the client.
+For example, you might need to do some encoding/decoding operations.

 The `transform` option is a function with this signature: `(message, callback)`.
 The callback is _optional_ and if passed it will allow to perform some _async_ message manipulation.
 Otherwise, it will do a _sync_ message manipulation.